The bilby is a very cute little marsupial animal, native to Australia.

 The first Chocolate Easter Bilby

-Haigh’s Chocolates joined forces with the RFA in 1993 and began making Australia’s very first chocolate Easter Bilbies; a massive hit with their customers.
-So much so that within years two years Haigh’s made the decision to stop making chocolate Easter bunnies altogether and have since have sold over 700,000 chocolate Easter Bilbies.
+Haigh’s Chocolates joined forces with the RFA in 1993 and began making Australia’s very first chocolate Easter Bilbies; a massive hit with customers.
+So much so that within years two years we made the decision to stop making chocolate Easter bunnies altogether and have since have sold over 800,000 chocolate Easter Bilbies.

 Donation and Sponsorship